o3de/o3de.org/content/docs/userguide/component-audio-area-environment.md

+description: ' Use the Audio Area Environment component in &ALY; to apply an environment effect to sounds that an entity triggers. '
+slug: component-audio-area-environment
+title: Audio Area Environment
+---
 # Audio Area Environment<a name="component-audio-area-environment"></a>

 Using the **Audio Area Environment** component, you can apply environment effects to sounds that an entity triggers\.
 You must also add a shape component to use the audio area environment component\.